-Potential short-term indirect impacts to sensitive plants on the Adobe Falls Faculty/Staff Housing site may include increased erosion, dust, and/or noise from construction.
+Potential short-term indirect impacts to sensitive plants on the Adobe Falls Faculty/Staff Housing Site may include increased erosion, dust and/or noise from construction.
 Excessive dust could disrupt plant vitality in the short term, as well as construction-related soil erosion and water runoff.
-It is assumed, however, that standard construction practices to control dust, erosion, and runoff will be implemented and will substantially reduce these effects.
+Mitigation is proposed, however, that would require the implementation of standard construction practices to control dust, erosion, and runoff, and will substantially reduce these effects.
 Long-term indirect impacts on vegetation mostly may occur as a result of trampling of vegetation by humans and domestic pets, invasions by exotic species, and exposure to urban pollutants (e.g., pesticides, urban runoff).
-It is anticipated that the open space areas preserved as part of the project will be fenced, and access to surrounding open space will be largely limited to foot trails established as part of the overall development plan.
-Access to the cismontane alkali marsh on the Adobe Falls Faculty/Staff Housing site must be limited by fencing or some other measure to protect both San
+Mitigation is proposed to require that the open space areas preserved as part of the project will be fenced, and access to surrounding open space will be largely limited to foot trails established as part of the overall development plan.
+Access to the cismontane alkali marsh on the Adobe Falls Faculty/Staff Housing Site must be limited by fencing or some other measure to protect both San Diego marsh elder and southwestern spiny rush plants from excessive foot traffic.
+The introduction of domesticated pets (e.g., cats, dogs) to the area is not expected to create significant indirect impacts on sensitive plants, but invasion by exotic species from surrounding landscaping could potentially impact adjacent wetland areas not maintained by SDSU or its designee by lowering native plant cover through the process of competitive exclusion.
+The cismontane alkali marsh was recently restored through removal of an extensive pampas grass invasion, and due to the presence of perennial water within the area, pampas grass or others exotic species that commonly invade wetlands could establish.